 I’m sure you see where this is going.
 Let me show you how to make Vegan Tom Yum Soup in 1 pot with ingredients you likely have on hand right now.

-This recipe is inspired by the lovely folks at Evergreen Kitchen.
+Our version is also inspired by the lovely folks at Evergreen Kitchen.

 I was swooning over the recipe but didn’t have a number of the ingredients, so I started making swaps and it turned out lovely.

-In place of traditional ingredients like kaffir lime leaves, lemongrass, galangal, fresh tomato, Thai chilies, and tamari I subbed lime peel, green curry paste, ginger, canned tomatoes, serrano pepper, and coconut aminos.
+In place of traditional ingredients like makrut lime leaves, lemongrass, galangal, fresh tomato, Thai chilies, and tamari I subbed lime peel, green curry paste, ginger, canned tomatoes, serrano pepper, and coconut aminos.

 Chances are most of you don’t have the more traditional items on hand either.
 So I thought I’d share my “lazy girl” version in the event you want soup but don’t want to make a trip to the grocery store.